Disability Studies and Mad Studies

 BIO: Natalia Pamula is an assistant professor at the American Studies Center at the U of Warsaw.
 She works on disability discourses and representations in Polish socialist and post-socialist culture.
 Her work has appeared in Aspasia, East European Politics and Societies and Cultures, and Canadian Slavonic Papers.

-Jenifer Barclay is an Assistant Professor in the Department of History at the University at Buffalo and a member of the university’s Center for Disability Studies.
+Jenifer Barclay is an Associate Professor in the Department of History at the University at Buffalo, Associate Director of the university’s Center for Disability Studies, and Associate Editor for the Review of Disability Studies: An International Journal.
 She specializes in 19th century U.S. history, the history of slavery, the history of disability, race and global health.

 Katherine Ott, Ph.D., is a curator in the Division of Medicine and Science at the Smithsonian's National Museum of American History.
 She is the author or co-editor of three books and has curated exhibitions and published on such topics as the history of disability, medicine, polio, HIV and AIDS, skin, LGBTQ+, and scrapbooks.
 She received the 2016 Society for Disability Studies Senior Scholar Award, is an OAH Distinguished Lecturer and teaches a graduate course in American Studies at the George Washington University.
 Ott tweets @amhistcurator about her work.